 ACS offers Coverdell Fellows a critical framework in which to consider the intersections of culture and power, and allow our program to further transnationalize its perspective in line with the latest trends in the fields of American Studies and Cultural Studies.

 Our program communicates a sense of the complexity and diversity of the American national and transnational culture through systematic analysis of its elements.
 This approach is relevant equally to students who might pursue a career in education in some aspect of American culture and to those who might engage in such pursuits as advocacy, journalism, NGO’s, government, etc., where a knowledge of American culture is important.
 While the American studies component of the curriculum assures a common experience in culture study, the remainder of the courses allows an individualized educational experience.

-In addition, concurrently with their degrees, ACS graduate students have the opportunity to earn graduate certificates in Ethnic Studies, Women’s Studies, and Public History, all also administered by the School of Cultural and Critical Studies.
+In addition, concurrently with their degrees, ACS graduate students have the opportunity to earn graduate certificates in Ethnic Studies, Women’s, Gender, and Sexuality Studies, and Public History, all also administered by the School of Cultural and Critical Studies.
 The American Culture Studies Program is comparative and interdisciplinary in nature.
 It emphasizes the development of critical analytical and scholarly skills, and offers practical training to prepare students for academic and professional careers.